 You could have it pretty clear, choose a region and city you really like (because you have traveled before there are really know the area), and purchase.

-That is more than ok, there is no restriction on property ownership and if the investment is higher than € 500.000 you can even be granted the investor residence permit.
+That is more than ok, there is no restriction on property ownership and if the investment is higher than € 500.000 you can even get residency and be granted the investor residence permit, called golden visa.

 Nevertheless, if the path is not crystal clear, perhaps the wisest option would be to rent while you travel and discover the country and the places where you actually see yourself living in the long run.

 Even though rental prices are cheaper than comparing with the other big European capitals, cities like Madrid or Barcelona offer much higher prices.

 The metropolitan area of Barcelona can be a good alternative, or even other not-so-mainstream cities like Valencia (which exactly the same weather conditions as Barcelona) can become your preferred choice.

 Taxes can come become a real headache for many, especially when they are so different in comparison to your country of origin and you don’t understand them.

 Just so you can have a general idea, the most important thing you must consider is that if you spend over 183 days per year in the country you become a tax resident in Spain; and that changes everything.